lpcprog#

 - read_boot_code_version()#

-Read boot code version.
+Read boot code version from the device.

 - Return type: